Workflow steps

 Learn about the different steps that make up a workflow

 Workflows are constructed with steps.
-Middle has four different types of steps that you can use to build out your workflow: Begin, Decision, Action, and Bulk Workflow Execution.
+Middle has five different types of steps that you can use to build out your workflow: Begin, Decision, Action, Bulk Workflow Execution, and File Export.

 To create a new step click on the plus symbol on one of your workflow branches.